 Time Warner Cable (TWC) helped put cable on the map as one of the early US providers.
 The company is the #2 US cable company, after Comcast, with operations in more than two dozen states across the country.
 It serves more than 15.2 million mostly residential customers (about 625,000 business customers) with video, high-speed data (primarily through ISP brand Road Runner), and voice offerings, as well as security and home management.
 In addition to video, voice, and data, other business services include networking and transport, outsourced IT, and cloud computing.
 In April 2015, rival Comcast dropped its $45 billion bid to acquire TWC because of regulatory hurdles.
 A month after that door closed another opened.
-Charter Communications offered $55 billion to acquire TWC, which accepted.
+TWC accepted a $55 billion offer from Charter Communications.